-Over the last several months, the world has changed how we work, how we shop, and even how we interact with others.
+In 2020, the world changed how we work, how we shop, and even how we interact with others.
 Beyond social isolation, inventory demands have been unprecedented—with grocery stores managing long outside lines, restaurants pivoting to curbside pickup orders, and businesses often running out of high-demand items and delaying orders time and time again.

 These changes have confused and frustrated employees and customers alike, which are unpleasant feelings to experience during an already challenging time.
 That’s why today, proactive communication is more important than ever—and could potentially transform your employee and customer experience entirely.